scifiss/CarND-Semantic-Segmentation/writeup_Rebecca.md

 I tried batch size 16~32, and find 32 won't improve the results.
 The labeling for the test images are mostly correct.
 Please see the movie.

+I have spent tons of hours trying to generate the video.
+The order of the images shown in the video seems shuffled.
+Maybe VideoFileClip should be used.